Rupthuz/Battleship-PT3-main/README.md

 ![Captura de tela 2024-02-19 140246](https://github.com/Rupthuz/Battleship-PT3-main/assets/74190717/904d5e9a-d46b-4991-9ec1-27847d4b0fd0)

+# Bugs

+- As per the application's proposal, no bugs have been identified that hinder the functionality of the application.
+However, should any be discovered, I appreciate the feedback and am available for future code maintenance.

 # Deployment
 - The Battleship project was deployed with Code Institute's mock terminal for Heroku.